d2s/Documentation/Docs/Parameters.md

 ## Parameters to rsync

-The parameters in picture instructs rsync to save changed files in catalog `../backup` (relativ to destination catalog) and suffix the backup file with timestamps.
+The parameters in picture (below) instructs rsync to save changed files in catalog `../backup` (relativ to destination catalog) and **suffix** the backup file with timestamps.
 The above is enabled or disabled by select or deselect the `backup` button.
 The user might change the backup catalog.
 Default is `../backup`.

+Rsync utilises a ton of parameters.
+RsyncOSX has only presented a few.
+Parameters are normally constructed as:

+- `parameter=value`
+	- (sample `--exclude-from=/Volumes/Users/thomas/Pictures/exclude-list.txt`)
+- `parameter`
+	- (sample `--stats`, `--dry-run`)

-To set own parameters use `select`.
+The user can set own parameters by using `select` in dropdown menu.
 Preset parameters are:

-- `select` - user selected parameter, RsyncOSX passes whatever set by user to rsync
+- `select` - user selected parameter
+	- RsyncOSX passes whatever set by user to rsync, parameters must be either `parameter=value` or `parameter`
-- `--stats` - produces some more statistics (is forced on in dry-ryn to collect info about run)
+- `--stats` - produces some more statistics
+	- is forced on in dry-ryn to collect info about run
 - `--backup` - instructs rsync to do backup of changed files
 - `--backup-dir` - where to store changed or deleted files before rsync synhronise source and destination
 - `--exclude-from` - path to file which stores file patterns to **exclude** from rsync backup